XayOn/dotfiles/Readme.rst

 ==================

 - **Awesomeness** :wink:
-- Same style (airline) on vim and zsh
+- Same style on vim and tmux
+- Awesome style in zsh (can be made the same as vim and tmux by removing purepower)
 - Neovim configuration for python with goodies
-- Solarized theme
 - Automatic font configuration
 - Auto-ls
 - Automatically colored cat using 'bat'